ILLUVRSE/Main/kernel/deployment.md

 -------------------
 - Use Vault or cloud secret manager via CSI driver for cluster secrets.
 - No private keys or plaintext secrets in repo or images.
 Audit CI/CD secrets usage and enforce secrets scanning.
+- Mount or bake the OpenAPI spec and set `OPENAPI_PATH` (image defaults to `/app/openapi.yaml`); the entrypoint and server fail fast in production if the spec or validator is missing.

 8) Backups, DR & replay
 -----------------------